jingjyyao/CDSM/data/README.md

-Download the data from xxx and put all of them under this directory.
+Download the data from (https://pan.baidu.com/s/1Qwa1Uo7eMFsZwtOWLb_Aow  passwd: 6tu5) and put all of them under this directory.